rpav/cl-xcb-xlib/README.md

 `doc/incompatibilities.txt`.
 Perhaps of greatest note is GL/GLX support, which requires `cl-opengl`, and due to newer OpenGL APIs, probably requires reworking GLX calls when coming from `portable-clx`.

-## Who?

-So far I've tested this on SBCL with Xorg 7.4, xcb 1.8, and nvidia binary drivers (if you care about GL).
-Obviously, you need XCB and XCB/Xlib, but your X server may not need anything special.

-You may notice style-warnings for some undefined aliens; I get a list of some SGIX/MESA GL extensions.
-Nothing critically necessary should be on this list.

-**Build this in a very fast console, or turn down SBCL verbosity.** It normally builds reasonably fast, but if you try and run this in SLIME or a slow terminal with the compiler noting every top-level form, it will take forever.
-This imports the majority of Xlib and XCB, and the wrappers are nearly 21k lines and growing.